-To begin, login your cPanel, and locate the phpMyAdmin icon, then, click on it, and you will open the page, as the following screenshots.
+To begin, log in to your cPanel, and locate the phpMyAdmin icon, then, click on it, and you will open the page, as the following screenshots.

 Now, in your database tables list, click the one that your actual WordPress site uses, and you will get all its tables on the right side as the next example.

-Next, you need to find the table called “wp-users”.
+Next, you need to find a table called “wp-users”.
 Please note that this is valid only if you have not configured a custom database prefix, the default prefix in WordPress is “wp”.

 As you can see, you have the exact table that stores all your WordPress users, usernames, and passwords.
 So, you can start browsing it by clicking the “Browse” option.